 About Breast Reconstruction

 Breast reconstruction surgery can be performed to restore one or both of the breasts to an attractive size, shape, and appearance following a lumpectomy or mastectomy.
 It is also used to repair the chest if it has been damaged by a birth defect or trauma.
 New techniques in reconstructive surgery make it easier for breast cancer patients to feel whole again and have breasts that look natural after removal or damage.
 This surgery generally involves several procedures and different stages that may be done at the beginning of your breast cancer treatment or delayed until the treatment is complete.
-East Brunswick, NJ board-certified plastic surgeon Dr. Smita Ramanadham creates a personalized surgical plan with compassion as we help you and your cancer team to restore your physical appearance and confidence at our practice.
+New Jersey board-certified plastic surgeon Dr. Smita Ramanadham creates a personalized surgical plan with compassion as we help you and your cancer team to restore your physical appearance and confidence at our practice.

 "Dr. Ramanadham is one of the most skilled and compassionate doctors I have ever seen.
 She produced fantastic results with the treatments she recommended, and she also was clear in steering me away from other treatments that I thought I wanted but she didn't think I needed or would work well for me.
 I have seen her for botox treatments and skin care advice and treatments for over two years."- _. / RealSelf / Feb 07, 2019